The Smoke (TV series)

 The Smoke is a British firefighter television drama that debuted on Sky1 on 20 February 2014.
 The series was created and written by Lucy Kirkwood and stars Jamie Bamber, Taron Egerton, Jodie Whittaker and Rhashan Stone.

-The show was cancelled after one season.
+The show was cancelled after one series.

 Plot

 The series describes the high-adrenaline adventures of White Watch, a team of London firefighters.
 Leading the crew is Kev, a good man injured and betrayed during the worst fire of his career.
 Standing by Kev's side as he returns to work is his gutsy girlfriend Trish and his cocksure friend and fellow firefighter Mal.
 Other members of the crew include the fearless Ziggy and the mysterious new boy Dennis.